5 Clever Ways to Store Your Stand Mixer Attachments & Food Processor Blades

 Thank goodness for our trusty small appliances.
 They mix and chop and save us time, and so rightfully deserve that prime spot on the countertop.
 But finding a good place to store the accompanying parts and pieces is trickier.
 Where should you put those food processor blades and stand mixer attachments so that they’re easy to get to, but not in the way?

 Where to Store Stand Mixer Attachments

-When it comes to your stand mixer attachments, take a cue from the Kitty Cat Stevens' baking area and hang those attachments — dough hook, beater blade, wire whip — right on the wall.
-Keep it close to the mixer and you'll be able to just grab what you need, when you need it!
+When it comes to your stand mixer attachments, take a cue from Kitty Cat Stevens and hang those attachments — dough hook, beater blade, wire whip — right on the wall.
+Keep it close to the mixer and you’ll be able to just grab what you need, when you need it!